Chiara Gardenghi

 Under submission

 I provide novel evidence that physicians respond to changes in insurance reimbursement for in-office treatments, though responses vary and can be unexpected.
 To estimate physician elasticity to private insurance reimbursement, I exploit a plausibly exogenous regulatory change in Medicare payment.
 Specifically, I document how private reimbursement typically follows Medicare reimbursement (Clemens and Gottlieb, 2016; Chan and Dickstein, 2019) and use the estimated payer-specific relationship between the two prices to construct a valid instrument.
 My findings show that supply generally exhibits a positive slope—lower reimbursement reduces treatment provision.
-However, for certain treatments, e.g. flu vaccines, the supply curve is negatively sloped.
+However, for certain discretionary treatments, the supply curve is negatively sloped.
 I provide suggestive evidence that physicians compensate for reduced reimbursement by increasing provision of these and related treatments that can be easily combined in single patient visits.

 Work in Progress